Healing Hurt People

 Our own research shows that up to 75% of these young people will develop PTSD, almost 50% show signs of depression and many more find themselves their futures negatively impacted by the effects of trauma.

-In 2008, HHP began serving participants at the now defunct Hahnemann University Hospital.
+In 2008 HHP began serving participants at the now defunct Hahnemann University Hospital.
 Since 2009, we have also provided services at St. Christopher’s Hospital for Children, where our children’s team is housed.
-In addition, we now serve victims referred by hospital emergency departments, medical facilities and community organizations across the city.
+In addition, we now serve victims referred by hospital emergency departments, medical facilities, and community organizations across Philadelphia.

 National Reach, Local Impact